ashish-kachhadiya/ashish-kachhadiya/README.md

 - 👋 Hi, I’m ASHISH KACHHADIYA
-- 🌱 I’m here to develop mobile apps using the Flutter framework and develop in Java and Kotlin.
+- 🌱 I’m here to develop mobile apps using the FLUTTER framework and develop in KOTLIN & JAVA.

-- 👀 I’m interested in develop Mobile Applocation Development with the
+- 👀 I’m interested in develop Mobile Applocation Development.

 - 💞️ I have 4.5+ years of experience in Mobile App Development in JAVA and Kotlin, but now I am specialized in both Flutter with 3+ years of experience & Android Native development Full time.